 Some of the inspections for residential property include, but are not limited to:

 As part of the purchase and sale agreement, the buyer is generally required to provide written notice of any disapproval by a specific date.
-These dates are a significant part of the escrow process and I provide my clients with a timeline and tasks snapshot that pertains to their individual transaction.
+These dates are a significant part of the escrow process and I provide a timeline that pertains to each transaction.